Plug In And Save Big

 Infrastructure Plan

-An outline of the current 2020 plan, including available funds and order of prioritization, is available through ADECA.
-A new comprehensive statewide plan will be released in the new year.
+An outline of the current infrastructure plan, including available funds and order of prioritization, is available through ADECA.
+This comprehensive statewide plan is updated yearly.